gouniverse/hb/README.md

 - Easy to extend and build your own flavor on top
 - Dynamic UI with conditions
 - Conditional attributes
+- Lots of demos and examples
+- Works with any CSS library
+- Works with any JS library
+- Out of the box support for Alpine.js
+- Out of the box support for HTMX

 ## Example